 Andean culture is also reflected in the local cuisine.
 The appearance of cuy, or guinea pig, on a restaurant menu may come as a shock to unprepared travelers.
 Guinea pigs are not considered pets in Peru, but rather a delicious food delicacy.
 Eating cuy is a tradition from Inca times, when the rodent was typically eaten by royalty.
 Today guinea pig can be ordered grilled, roasted or deep fried, served whole or chopped into smaller pieces, and the dish is still reserved for special occasions.

-The spiritual beliefs of modern Peruvians, especially those of whom are raised in traditional Andean communities, have deep roots in Inca mythology.
+The spiritual beliefs of modern Peruvians have deep roots in Inca mythology.
+This is especially true of those whom are raised in traditional Andean communities.
 One example is the continuing reverence shown to high mountain peaks, which are considered sacred and believed to be the dwelling places of powerful spirits called apus.
 Today people make offerings to the apus by gathering food, drink, coca leaves, and other plants as a symbol of gratitude for all that the spirits provide.

 Cusco, the former Inca capital, has twelve sacred apus – one of which is Machu Picchu.
-Many travelers come to Peru to see these impressive Inca ruins but it’s important to remember that for locals, these are more than just ruins, they are sacred, historical places.
-Being environmentally friendly is not just common sense, it’s also a way to demonstrate cultural awareness and sensitivity.
+Many travelers come to Peru to see these impressive Inca ruin.
+However, it’s important to remember that for locals, these are more than just ruins, they are sacred, historical places.
+Being environmentally-friendly is not just common sense, it’s also a way to demonstrate cultural awareness and sensitivity.

 When it comes to social events, it may be helpful to know that many people from Peru operate on “Peruvian time.”
 In other words, the cultural norm is to arrive late.
 If you make plans to meet your new Peruvian friends for dinner at 7:30 p.m., chances are they will show up closer to 8 p.m.
 One important exception to Peruvian time is for official business or travel matters, such as a flights, bus departures, or tour schedules, and it’s best to show up on time.

 The real cultural experience begins when you encounter a language barrier.
-Spanish is the official language of Peru, and the local people you encounter will most likely speak little or no English.
+Spanish is the primary language of Peru, along with Quechua and Aymara.
+The local people you encounter will most likely speak little or no English.
 Before your trip it’s a good idea to familiarize yourself with some Spanish phrases and carry a travel-size dictionary on your trip.
 Raising your voice while repeating your question to a Spanish speaking audience won’t help the situation.
 Patience and a little non-verbal communication – hand gestures, facial expressions and writing down the names of destinations – can usually do the trick and most people are happy to try to help you out.